mstiehr-dev/pyload-android/README.md

 - provide notification when user interaction is necessary
 - provide APK via file hoster

-more details wil follow soon.
+more details to follow soon.